notable natives, from mountain laurel to milkweed, with andy brand

 Q. Or the red-eyed vireo I think you pointed out to me., saying to really stop, listen, and look.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the August 1, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Aug.
+1, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photos courtesy of Andy Brand.)